-React, Redux, Webpack and Node
+React, GraphQL, and Node (development)

-Postgres and Mongo
+Sequelize with Postgres and Mongo (databases)

 PostgreSQL is a powerful, open source object-relational database system and Mongo is a NoSQL document store, containing many different key-value pairs, or even nested documents.
 Two drastically different approaches to deal with data, each with pros and cons.

 Flow, Webpack and Ruby on Rails (utils and extra talents)

 The amount of times simple utils like Flow have reminded me about annotations or to check for a possible null value to prevent a critical failure is crazy when I really think about it.
 So many small utilities turn out to save so much time in the long run.
 Another such util it would be hard to imagine not having are build systems like Webpack.
 The evolution of build systems has been a fun adventure to follow, from Grunt... to Gulp... to Webpack.